Xevnar/filetype.nvim/README.md

     overrides = {
         -- The following overrides use simple table lookup for matching.
 The values of each key can be either a string or a -- function that returns the filetype
-        extensions = {
+        literal = {
+            -- Set the filetype of files named "MyBackupFile" to lua MyBackupFile = "lua",

+            -- Set the filetype of files named "Cargo.lock" to toml and turn off syntax highlighting ["Cargo.lock"] = function()
+                vim.cmd("syntax off")
+                return "toml"
+            end,

+            -- The keys can also be filepaths.
+These must match the absolute path path of the file.
+            ["/bin/myscriptfile"] = "lua", -- This won't match '/usr/bin/myscriptfile'
+        },

+        -- The `literal` overrides are a higher priority over extensions, since extensions are more generalised extensions = {
             -- Set the filetype of *.pn files to potion pn = "potion",